Timothy Geithner says the White House wanted him to lie on the Sunday shows.

 But there is nothing about his own circumstances to suggest that he lives the life he professes, as opposed to professing abstractions that psychologically make the quite different life he lives more palatable.

-Certainly Krugman's liberalism means that few care that he once worked in the Reagan administration, that he was a paid advisor to Enron, or that he has just taken a part-time 225,000 post-retirement job at the City University of New York.
+Certainly, Krugman's liberalism means that few care that he once worked in the Reagan administration, that he was a paid advisor to Enron, or that he has just taken a part-time $225,000 post-retirement job at the City University of New York, one that at least initially requires no teaching.

-He'll have to teach.
+He'd have to teach.

-He'll have to show up.
+He'd have to show up.

-It's like a Michelle Obama no show job at the hospital in Chicago.
+It's like a Michelle Obama no-show job at the hospital in Chicago.

-Given what the City of New York, University of New York has said to pay its exploited part-timers, university could have offered 75 courses with The salary it's going to be paying Krugman to do nothing.
+Given what the city of New York, University of New York has said to pay its exploited part-timers, university could have offered 75 courses with the salary it's going to be paying Krugman to do nothing.

-Put another way, Krugman will make the same as do 75 part-timers who each teach one class.
+Put another way, Krugman will make the same as do 75 part-timers who each teach one class, so thus one class more than Krugman will teach.

 Too bad for the part-timers at the university who don't understand market-based.